 Mount Titlis Engelberg

-Since we were staying in Engelberg, we decided to visit the most famous landmark of the area – Mount Titlis.
+Since we were staying at the nearby Alpine Lodge Trübsee, we decided to visit the most famous landmark of the area – Mount Titlis.

 Titlis is the highest glacier excursion destination in central Switzerland.
 We saw many groups of tourists going up and down the mountain every day and so we waited for a nice sunny day and went up the mountain wondering what is so special about this place that it attracts so many tourists from all over the world…